SALMON (Scalable Ab-initio Light-Matter simulator for Optics and Nanoscience)

 • Shunsuke Sato (University of Tsukuba, Japan)

-• Yasushi Shinohara (University of Tokyo, Japan)
+• Yasushi Shinohara (NTT, Japan)

 • Takashi Takeuchi (University of Tsukuba, Japan)